matthewmerks/100-Days-of-Code/README.md

 - Created base arrays for venues and companies (To be Mongo Documents at a later stage)
 - Successfully changed Mongo Model for Bookings to include all necessary information.

+---

+### Day 15 - 2019 11 27 +

+### Day 16 - 2019 11 28

+#### 41 on Sloane

+**Booking System**

+- Changed Booking Schema
+- Implemented getBookings which fetches all bookings from the api and shows all in a table
+- Struggled with working with Dates, destructured and then reverted to use substr to get relevant pieces into table